Coronado, California: Government and politics

+After California state law mandated that localities zone for affordable housing across the state, Coronado refused to comply with the law.
+Coronado mayor Richard Bailey described the housing development as "central planning at its worst" and refused to submit a housing plan that allows for construction of the required amount of homes.

 Tourism

 Tourism is an essential component of Coronado's economy.
 This city is home to three major resorts (Hotel del Coronado, Coronado Island Marriott, and Loews Coronado Bay Resort), as well as several other hotels and inns.
 The downtown district along Orange Avenue, with its many shops, restaurants and theaters, is also a key part of the local economy.
 Many of the restaurants are highly rated and provide a wide variety of cuisine choices.

+Golf on Coronado started in 1897 with a nine-hole golf course hosting the 1905 Southern California Open.
+Later, golf on Coronado migrated to a new site in the Southern portion of the island with 18 holes designed by Jack Daray Sr. Golf is a popular diversion on the island, entertaining 90,000 golf rounds annually.

 In 2008, the Travel Channel rated Coronado Beach as the sixth-best beach in America.

 Hotel del Coronado

-Coronado is home to the famous Hotel del Coronado, built in 1888 and long considered one of the world's top resorts.
-It has been designated as a National Historic Landmark and has hosted many notable guests, including American presidents George H. W. Bush, Jimmy Carter, Bill Clinton, Gerald Ford, Lyndon B. Johnson, Richard Nixon, Ronald Reagan, Franklin D. Roosevelt, and William Howard Taft, as well as sports, entertainment, and noted public figures: Muhammad Ali, Jack Dempsey, Thomas Edison, Magic Johnson, Charles Lindbergh, Willie Mays, Babe Ruth, Oprah Winfrey, and Robert Downey.
-Notable actresses Mary Pickford and Marilyn Monroe also stayed here.
+Hotel del Coronado, built in 1888, has been designated as a National Historic Landmark.
+Its guests have included American presidents George H. W. Bush, Jimmy Carter, Bill Clinton, Gerald Ford, Lyndon B. Johnson, Richard Nixon, Ronald Reagan, Franklin D. Roosevelt, and William Howard Taft, as well as Muhammad Ali, Jack Dempsey, Thomas Edison, Magic Johnson, Charles Lindbergh, Willie Mays, Babe Ruth, Oprah Winfrey, and Robert Downey.
+Actresses Mary Pickford and Marilyn Monroe also stayed here.

 "The Del" has appeared in numerous works of popular culture and was said to have inspired the Emerald City in The Wonderful Wizard of Oz.
 It is rumored that the city's main street, Orange Avenue, was Baum's inspiration for the yellow brick road.
 Other sources say Oz was inspired by the "White City" of the Chicago World's Fair of 1893.
 Author L. Frank Baum would have been able to see the hotel from his front porch overlooking Star Park.
 Baum designed the crown chandeliers in the hotel's dining room.

-Because of the reported association with Oz, Coronado is often associated with the color green and is sometimes referred to as "The Emerald City".
-The colors of Coronado High are green and white; the Coronado city flag is a tricolor of green-white-green, with a crown in the middle.

-The hotel is said to be haunted, with room 3372 being visited by the ghost of Kate Morgan.
-It served as the setting for a fictitious Florida hotel in the Billy Wilder classic comedy film Some Like it Hot.

-Once owned locally, the Hotel Del is now owned by the Blackstone Group (60%), Strategic Hotels & Resorts Inc. (34.5%), and KSL Resorts (5.5%).
+Once owned locally, Hotel Del Coronado is now owned by Blackstone (60%), Strategic Hotels & Resorts Inc. (34.5%), and KSL Resorts (5.5%).
 When Strategic Hotels & Resorts Inc. bought its stake in 2006, the hotel was valued at $745 million; as of 2011, the hotel was valued at roughly $590 million.

+In popular culture

+Scenes from Denzel Washington's film Antwone Fisher were shot in Coronado.
+Parts of Brian De Palma's film Scarface and Ron Howard's film Splash were shot at Coronado Beach.
+A film called Carbon featuring Whitney Wegman-Wood and Randy Davison was shot in Coronado near the restaurant Nado Republic.